 "It is not our purpose to do that, but we hope he can be with us on a very special and memorable occasion."

-Januzaj is eligible to represent Belgium having been born in the capital, Brussels; Albania through his parents and Turkey through his grandparents, while Serbia is also an option because Kosovo's independence is yet to be recognised by the United Nations.
+Januzaj is eligible to represent Belgium having been born in the capital, Albania through his parents and Turkey through his grandparents, while Serbia is also an option due to the fact that Kosovo's independence is yet to be recognised by the United Nations.